Soumasish2005/APIs/libraryAPI/README.md

 ## 📖 Project Story

-This REST API was built as part of MLH GHW: Cloud.
+This REST API was built as part of **MLH GHW: Cloud**.
 The goal was to create a robust and scalable API for managing a library of books.
 The project uses Node.js, Express, and MongoDB to provide a seamless experience for managing book data.

 ### Inspiration